syntaqx/syntaqx.github.io/content/posts/2024-07-02-github-actions-secret-inputs.md

-One of the features that I've been using a lot lately is [manually triggered][] workflows, allowing me to create self-service workflows that can be triggered on demand, saving us from repetitive tasks one automation at a time.
+One of the features that I've been using a lot lately is [manually triggered][] workflows, allowing me to create self-service workflows that can be triggered on demand, saving us from repetitive tasks; one automation at a time.

 A simple example of these self-service workflow would be one that allows engineers to update their own environnment variables for a service.
 The team can